TheStarAlight/eTraj.jl/docs/src/manual3_main_method.md

                data_path="./Molecule_CarbonMonoxide.h5")
 ```

-!!! note "Unit of the atom coordinates"
+!!! warning "Unit of the atom coordinates"
     The input of the atom coordinates is in **Angstrom (Å)**, which is not atomic unit (Bohr).
 1 Bohr = 0.53 Å.

-!!! note "Data saving of the Molecule object"
+!!! tip "Data saving of the Molecule object"
     If the user specifies `data_path` in the constructor method of `Molecule`, the data would be automatically saved each time the user invokes the [`MolCalcMOADKCoeff!`](@ref) and [`MolCalcWFATData!`](@ref).
     However, if doesn't specify (in case the user does not wish to save the data), the data would not be saved, and the user has to manually invoke [`MolSaveDataAs`](@ref) to save the data afterwards.